landoskape/freezedry/docs/source/installation.rst

 Development Installation
 -----------------------
-To install LatenPy for development:
+To install Freezedry for development:

 1. Clone the repository: